NsfwSpy/NsfwSpy.NET/README.md

 <img src="https://raw.githubusercontent.com/d00ML0rDz/NsfwSpy/main/_art/NsfwSpy-Logo.jpg" alt="NsfwSpy Logo" width="400"/>

 # Introduction
-NsfwSpy is a nudity/pornography image classifier built for .NET Core 2.0 and later, with support for Windows and Linux, to aid in moderating user-generated content for various different application types, written in C#.
+NsfwSpy is a nudity/pornography image classifier built for .NET Core 2.0 and later, with support for Windows, [macOS](#macos-support) and Linux, to aid in moderating user-generated content for various different application types, written in C#.
 The [ML.NET](https://github.com/dotnet/machinelearning) model has been trained against the ResNet V250 neural net architecture with 380,000 images (84GB), from 5 different categories:

 | Label       | Description |
 | ----------- | ----------- |